Among PC hardware, storage devices play the role of a goalkeeper in football.

 The same goes for storage devices.
-Nobody cares about them as long as they’re running, but if they’re not anyhow, all out our useful data (pics, videos, movie collection, important docs, you name it) is gone.
-Forever.
+Nobody cares about them as long as they’re running, but if they’re not anyhow, all of our useful data (pics, videos, movie collection, and essential docs, you name it) is gone.

-For this reason, having a complete back-up of your data is very very important, and there are some solutions for this problem.
+For this reason, having a complete backup of your data is very very important, and there are many solutions to this problem.

-But if you’re a small business owner and want more robust infrastructure, then you probably won’t to depend on the internet to back-up or recover a large amount of data, time and again.
+But if you’re a small business owner and want a more robust infrastructure, then you probably won’t like to depend on the internet to backup or recover a large amount of data, time and again.

 The second solution is attaching an external hard disk drive (EHDD) to your computer network.

-EHDD can give you cheap storage but has a couple of flaws like failure of that hard drive can result in complete data lost, and there is a limit to the data you can put in those drives.
+EHDD can give you cheap storage but has a couple of flaws like the failure of that hard drive can result in complete data loss, and there is a limit to the data you can put in those drives.

 So, the only option now left is NAS.